-- 1) Get to state p1 (see above) (1); - 2) At the $B_i$ boundary issue a call request with the chosen logical channel, called and calling addresses; - 3) At remote boundary $B_j$ , wait for an incoming call or call request packet (2) and issue the corresponding call accepted or call connected packet; - 4) Wait for the corresponding call connected packet at the $B_i$ boundary.
+- 1) get to state p1 [see 1) above]; - 2) at the $B_i$ boundary, issue a call request with the chosen logical channel, called and calling addresses; - 3) at remote boundary $B_j$ , wait for an incoming call or call request packet [see 2)] and issue the corresponding call accepted or call connected packet; - 4) wait for the corresponding call connected packet at the $B_i$ boundary.

-Note 1 - A channel allowed for incoming calls must be cleared at the called DTE.
+NOTE 1 - A channel allowed for incoming calls must be cleared at the called DTE.

-Note 2 - The virtual connection may be established on an logical channel other than the one originally chosen at the called DTE.
+NOTE 2 - The virtual connection may be established on a logical channel other than the one originally chosen at the called DTE.

-3.4 Trial failures and recovery
+5.4 Trial failures and recovery